boolean-uk/csharp-cloud-aws-day-5/GUIDE.md

        - `Bucket website endpoint` contains the URL for your deployed Frontend.

 ## Introduction
-Backend + Frontend Cat App Where users can add new cats to the list of cats and then update the rating for each cat.
+Backend + Frontend Cat App Where users can add new cats to the list of cats and then update the rating for each cat or delete them.

 The backend is written in C# and Deployed using RDS Database + Elastic Beanstalk.

-The frontend is written in React (jsx) and Deployed using RDS Database + S3 Bucket.
+The frontend is written in React (jsx) and Deployed using Elastic Beanstalk Environment + S3 Bucket.

 ## Technical Designs
 ### Backend